anurag-327/assignment-frontend-anurag/README.md

 ## Introduction

-This documentation outlines the process of creating a monthly activity heatmap for a student dashboard using Next.js, TypeScript, and React Calendar Heatmap.
+This section outlines the process of creating a monthly activity heatmap for a student dashboard using Next.js, TypeScript, and React Calendar Heatmap.
 The focus is on the preparation of data, implementation of the heatmap component, and rendering the heatmap with monthly grouped data.

 ## Data Preparation